The state government has handed down its 2026-27 budget. But what does it mean for young South Aussies? We take a look.

 The budget includes a $2.5 billion housing package aimed at getting more homes built, helping more South Australians into home ownership and supporting the construction workforce needed to make it happen.

-One of the major initiatives is the expansion of the Rent to Own scheme, with 2000 new homes to be made available.
+One of the major initiatives is the Rent to Own scheme, which will deliver 2000 new homes over eight years.

 Under the scheme, eligible South Australians can move into a new home and pay rent at 75 per cent of the market rate for up to two years, with the option to buy the property by the end of the lease term.
 The purchase price is locked in at the start of the rental period, which means buyers are protected from further property price increases during that time.